 - Keep your refrigerator and freezer full.
 A full freezer will maintain a safe temperature twice as long as a half empty freezer.

-- During the Power Outage: Keep your refrigerator and freezer closed as much as possible.
+- Keep your refrigerator and freezer closed as much as possible.
 If you have food in your pantry that you can eat, use that instead of refrigerated or frozen foods.
 An unopened refrigerator will keep foods at a safe temperature for around four hours; an unopened freezer will keep foods safe for around 48 hours, if full; 24 hours if half-full.

-- After a Power Outage: Check the temperature in your refrigerator and freezer.
+- Check the temperature in your refrigerator and freezer.
 Your refrigerator needs to be at or below 40 degrees F, and your freezer needs to be at or below 0 degrees F.

 - Any meat, fish or eggs that may have been stored at a temperature higher than 40 degrees for a period of two hours or more needs to be thrown out.
 Other foods may also need to be thrown out.
 Refer to the USDA chart, "When to Save and When to Throw It Out" for help in deciding what's safe to keep. *Scroll to the bottom of the USDA webpage for the chart.